-The next step of this puzzle is to figure out how you can start being productive.
+The next step of this puzzle is to figure out how you can start doing more with your time.
 There’s a lot of ways to make that happen.

-My productivity course is one major way to do that.
+My goal setting course is one major way to do that.
 There are a lot of things that you can do to be more productive though.
 Here are a few productivity tips for you to try:

 - Stop multitasking: when it comes to your high-level goals, you are much better off single-tasking (focusing on just one task at a time) instead of splitting up your attention on multiple tasks.